There are now 2 possible online modes for units:

 This unit, if taken with GRMN3408 German Studies 8, forms Pair 1 of options in the MJD-GRMNI and MJD-GRMNP German Studies majors.
 The unit integrates speaking, reading and writing, aural comprehension, grammar and syntax with materials drawn from German literary, social and cultural history.
 Students are introduced to central issues in German literature and society from the Baroque period to the Romantic period through the study and discussion of selected texts in lectures and seminar-style classes.
 Students develop an appreciation for the intricacies of the German language used in older texts.
 The cultural studies seminar focuses on reading, understanding and discussion of German history, literature and culture.
 The language class focuses on academic reading and essay writing skills as well as advanced communication skills.
 The unit leads to GRMN3408 German Studies 8 where the focus is on the period from Romanticism to Modernity.

 Students gain an increased level of competency in all four macro skills—listening to, speaking, reading and writing German corresponding to proficiency Levels B2/C1 and upwards of the Common European Framework of Reference for Languages (Gemeinsamer Europaischer Referenzrahmen).

 Students develop an increased awareness of intercultural understanding and of language learning, as well as research skills and communication strategies and increased awareness of how languages work in general.

-- Students are able to (1) gain an increased level of competency in all four macro skills—listening to, speaking, reading and writing German corresponding to proficiency Levels B2/C1 and upwards of the Common European Framework of Reference for Languages (Gemeinsamer Europaischer Referenzrahmen) and (2) develop an increased awareness of intercultural understanding and of language learning, as well as research skills and communication strategies.
+Students are able to (1) demonstrate an increased level of competency in all four macro skills—listening to, speaking, reading and writing German corresponding to proficiency Levels B2/C1 and upwards of the Common European Framework of Reference for Languages (Gemeinsamer Europaischer Referenzrahmen) and (2) demonstrate an increased awareness of intercultural understanding and of language learning, as well as research skills and communication strategies.